Articles , Cases , Glossary

 Enhanced communication

-Mascot becomes a good interconnector between the user and the product.
+A mascot serves as a good interconnector between the user and the product.
 In interfaces, it can serve well as a basic element of communication and interaction.
-Just changing its appearance (for example, mood, outfit, activities, etc.), may quickly deliver a clear message to the user.
-Mascots can communicate directly with the speech bubbles, provide visual prompts with various facial expressions, reflect the mood of the user with different graphic variations of the mascot, provide helpful instructions in an app onboarding tutorial, and congratulate the achievements.
+Just changing its appearance (for example, mood, outfit, activities, etc.) may quickly deliver a clear message to the user.
+Mascots can communicate directly through speech bubbles, provide visual prompts with various facial expressions, reflect the user’s mood with different graphic variations of the mascot, provide helpful instructions in an app onboarding tutorial, and congratulate the user on their achievements.

 Flexibility of personification

-The business practice of successful companies shows that a well-crafted mascot can work even more effectively than product endorsement with the help of a famous person.
+The business practices of successful companies show that a well-crafted mascot can be even more effective than product endorsement with a famous person.
 Mascots can reflect any traits of character, any style needed for product positioning, and communicate via a diverse set of visuals.
 They broaden the horizons of personification.
-With mascots, designers and marketing specialists can create unexpected and catchy looks or make fantastic characters alive.
+With mascots, designers and marketing specialists can create unexpected, catchy looks or bring fantastic characters to life.

 realli_logo_animation_tubik